Continue learning

 OpenClaw is powerful because it can act across systems, files, and browsers.
 That is also why business use requires clear boundaries before any automation goes live.

-The first setup step should be deciding what the system is allowed to do, where it can act, and which tasks still require human review.
+The first setup step is deciding what the system is allowed to do, where it can act, and which tasks still require human review.

 Design safe first workflows